rrigato/devdocs/docs/v1/standards/standards.md

 Any discrepancies from the PEP8 standard are noted:

+- line width 79 characters with exceptions for classes

+- Functions, variables, modules should be lower case with underscores

+- Class names should be CamelCase

+- Package names should be lower case, one word

+- Constants should be all upper case seperated by underscores

 - Align closing parenthesis/brackets to first character of statement
 ```
 		'TelevisionInformation': {